Clarel

-Clarel: A Poem and Pilgrimage in the Holy Land (1876) is an epic poem by American writer Herman Melville, originally published in two volumes.
-It is a poetic fiction about an American young man named Clarel, on pilgrimage through the Holy Land with a cluster of companions who question each other as they pass through Biblical sites.
+Clarel: A Poem and Pilgrimage in the Holy Land is an epic poem by American writer Herman Melville, originally published in two volumes in 1876.
+It is a poetic fiction about a young American man named Clarel, on pilgrimage through the Holy Land with a cluster of companions who question each other as they pass through Biblical sites.
 Melville uses this situation to explore his own spiritual dilemma, his inability to either accept or reject inherited Christian doctrine in the face of Darwin's challenge, and to represent the general theological crisis in the Victorian era.

-Clarel is perhaps the longest poem in American literature, stretching to almost 18,000 lines (longer even than European classics such as the Iliad, Aeneid and Paradise Lost).
+Clarel is perhaps the longest poem in American literature, spanning 18,273 iambic tetrameter lines (longer even than European classics such as the Iliad, Aeneid and Paradise Lost).
 As well as for its great length, Clarel is notable for being the major work of Melville's later years.
 Critics at the time were baffled by its style, which is terse and philosophical, rather than the lyric and poetic style in his better known prose.
-But Melville has gradually gained a reputation as one of America's great nineteenth-century poets, and Clarel is now acclaimed alongside his fiction as one of his great works.
+But Melville has gradually gained a reputation as one of America's great nineteenth-century poets, and Clarel is now acclaimed alongside his prose fiction as one of his great works.

 Plot

 Part One: Jerusalem

-Clarel, a young theology student whose belief has begun to waver, travels to Jerusalem to renew his faith in the sites and scenes of Jesus Christ's mortal ministry.
-He stays in a hostel run by Abdon, the Black Jew — a living representation of Jerusalem.
-Clarel is initially amazed by the religious diversity of Jerusalem; he sees Jews, Protestants, Catholics, Muslims, Hindus and Buddhists walking its streets and recognizes their common faith in divinity.
-Clarel also senses a kinship with an Italian youth and Catholic doubter named Celio, whom he sees walking in the distance, but does not take the initiative and greet him.
+Clarel, a young American theology student whose Christian beliefs have begun to waver, travels to Jerusalem to renew his faith among some of the sites and scenes of the Old and New Testaments, especially some of the most important places in Jesus's life.
+He is shocked to see how barren, gray, and often soulless the city seems, with sometimes barely a person to be seen.
+He stays in a hostel run by Abdon, a Black Jewish man—seemingly a living representation of Jerusalem, but actually an immigrant from India.
+As Clarel explores the city more and sees greater activity from natives, pilgrims, and tourists, he is initially amazed by the religious diversity there; he sees Jews, Protestants, Catholics, Muslims, Hindus and Buddhists walking its streets and recognizes their common faith in divinity.
+At one point Clarel exchanges looks with Celio, an Italian youth with lumbago who, as a foundling, was reared too protectively by Catholic monks in a Jerusalem monastery but remained very skeptical of Catholicism.
+The two young men recognize each other as kindred spirits and realize it would be a good idea to meet, but neither takes the initiative.
 When Celio dies shortly thereafter, Clarel feels he may have passed up an opportunity to regain his faith.